The Important Role of Mental Health in Glaucoma

 Learn about the mental health impacts of living with glaucoma.

 Glaucoma — a group of eye conditions that damage the optic nerve — can lead to vision loss if left untreated.
-The condition can also significantly impact a person’s mental health.
+The condition may also significantly impact a person’s mental health.
 In addition, recent studies indicate that some aspects of mental health may, in turn, have a negative effect on glaucoma.

 The presence of, or the possibility of, vision impairment from glaucoma can lead to feelings of uncertainty, vulnerability, and a diminished sense of independence.
-It is important to recognize that such feelings are ‘normal’ and to discuss them with your doctor.
+It is important to recognize that such feelings are common and to discuss them with your doctor.

 The Mental Health Impacts of Glaucoma